- Programs & Courses

 2011 - Margaret Morgan's donation to SFU.

-2012 - Faculty of Arts and Social Sciences beings developing and expanding the program using a $120,000 annual advance based on the Morgan donation.
+2012 - Faculty of Arts and Social Sciences began developing and expanding the program using a $120,000 annual advance based on the Morgan donation.

-2015 - The Ministry of Advanced Education grants curriculum approval.
+2015 - The Ministry of Advanced Education granted curriculum approval.

-2018 - The major program launched in September.
+2018 - The major program launches in September.